How To Choose New Flooring Like A Pro!

 Carpet Specifications Explained

-Understanding Carpet Specifications is the key to choosing new carpet wisely!
-Here is what every homeowner needs to know about Carpet Specifications.
-This is the only sure-fire way for you to determine how durable a carpet is, how long it is designed to last, to help determine its value, and if it is able to meet your needs, goals, lifestyle and budget.
+Understanding Carpet Specifications is the only sure-fire way for you to determine how durable a carpet is, how long it is designed to last, to help determine its value, and if it is able to meet your needs, goals, lifestyle and budget.

 The Carpet "Specification" Label

 On the back of almost every retail Carpet Sample there should be a manufacturer's label that shows the...

-This is must-have information that every homeowner needs to help determine how durable the carpet is, to help determine its value; and determine whether or not it would be a suitable choice to meet your needs and goals.
+This is must-have information that every homeowner needs to help determine how durable the carpet is and determine its value.
+Specifications also help determine whether or not the carpet would be a suitable choice to meet your needs and goals.